-I’ve mentioned TerraCycle before in some of my sustainable product reviews, but there is so much more that needs to be said about them than what would fit in those reviews.
-So I wanted to explain here what TerraCycle is – including its legitimate criticisms and limitations – along with how to use their recycling programs, and some long-term solutions that are even better.
+I’ve briefly mentioned TerraCycle before in some of my sustainable product reviews, but there is so much more that needs to be said about them.
+So I wanted to explain here what TerraCycle is (including its legitimate criticisms and limitations), how to use their recycling programs, and some long-term solutions that are even better.

 I don’t think any recycling company has ever been as widely discussed online as TerraCycle.
 The blog posts and magazine articles include a lot of criticism of TerraCycle (mostly anecdotal, but also including some serious greenwashing accusations), and a lot of fawning reviews (which mostly don’t tell the whole story).